RachGriff/newsBitz/README.md

 This site accesses API at `https://peaceful-temple-55135.herokuapp.com/api`

-Sourse for API at `https://github.com/RachGriff/BE2-northcoders-news`
+Source for API at `https://github.com/RachGriff/BE2-northcoders-news`

 #Getting Started<br/>
 To begin, clone the project, run `npm install`, and use npm start to run the app locally.